Registration for this course is open until Friday, 01.05.2026 23:59.

 We then introduce the holomorphic functional calculus for arbitrary elements of a Banach algebra.
 In the absence of adjoints (and normality), the construction relies on contour integration in Banach spaces.
 We prove Runge's theorem—a classical approximation result in complex analysis—and use it to establish uniqueness of the holomorphic functional calculus and, in particular, consistency with the continuous functional calculus.

 The second part of the course focuses on dilation theory and functional-calculus bounds on the unit disk.
 We treat von Neumann's inequality as a guiding example, which can be obtained as a consequence of Sz.-Nagy's dilation theorem.
-We also briefly study the multivariable analogue of von Neumann's inequality, where the situation changes and leads to interesting phenomena.
+Other functional-calculus bounds on the disk that we consider, together with their connection to dilation theory, include those of Berger–Stampfli, Okubo–Ando and Drury.
+In connection with the Okubo–Ando estimate, we then discuss Paulsen's similarity theorem, which gives a natural framework for understanding similarity to contractive operators.

 Prerequisites